Overview

 In addition to text, the Table accepts many different types of content.
 The following are some examples, along with our recommendations of use.

-When using multi-column headers, apply a bottom alignment to headers that don’t have multiple rows.
+When using multi-column headers, apply a bottom alignment to headers that don’t have

 Custom Cell Content